Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 What's the best fertiliser for Thai Constellation?

-Being a slower grower than the all-green Monstera Deliciosa, the Thai rates at the lighter end of a medium to light feeder.
+Being a slower grower than the all-green Monstera Deliciosa, I'd call the Thai a medium to light feeder.
 However that doesn't mean you should starve them!
 Definitely do feed your Thai, just go easy.
-You don't want to risk fertiliser burn for the Thai even more than most as being slower-growers that are more salt-sensitive.
+You don't want to risk fertiliser burn for the Thai even more than most as being slower-growers that makes them more salt-sensitive.
 The Weakly Weekly method is ideal.

 Look for a fertiliser that's complete and balanced, and one that ideally avoids ingredients with a higher salt index.
-There's a section on fertiliser in the Variegated Indoor Plant Care guide that gives you a few options of fertilisers that are safer for variegated plants.
 The one I use is free of urea, chlorides and sodium, but if yours does have those more common fertiliser ingredients, a good heavy top water about once a month to flush out excess salts is important.

 Monstera Thai Constellation Pro Tips & Problem Solving